PaperPrototype/Course-Guidebook/Guides/Guides/english.md

 If a guideline is not clear or is redundant or hard to understand then we would love it if you make a new Issue so it can be fixed.

+## UNIVERSAL_GUIDELINE
+**Explain how something works, not how to use it**

+Explain how something works, not how to use it.
+This way it becomes obvious how you could make your own, for example, game engine.

+This is the most important thing to do when making courses.
+Make sure you do this.
+And if you don't know how that thing *really works* (how it connect together in the 0s and 1s or how the memory layout / datastructure is) then ask yourself "should I really be making a course on this?".

 ## DETAIL_GUIDELINE_000
 **WHY AM I LEARNING THIS?
 HOW IS THIS USEFUL TO ME?**